SciTrek: Evaluating and Improving Long-Context Numerical Reasoning over Scientific Articles: Experimental Settings and Evaluation

-The details of the models we use in our experiments are presented in Table~\ref{tab:models}.
-For all models, we use their default inference configuration for answer generation from their Huggingface repositories.

-We include both reasoning models and non-reasoning models.
-DeepSeek-R1-Distill-Llama-70B, Gemini 2.5 Pro and o4-mini are reasoning models.
-In our experiments, o4-mini conduct reasoning with the default thinking effort \textit{medium}, Gemini 2.5 Pro was given a thinking budget of 512 tokens, and DeepSeek-R1-Distill-Llama-70B was prompted with the reasoning prompt in Figure~\ref{fig:prompt_generation_reasoning}.
+The thinking models are Qwen3-4B-Thinking-2507, Qwen3-30B-A3B-Thinking-2507, DeepSeek-R1-Distill-Llama-70B, Gemini 2.5 Pro, and o4-mini, which differ in their thinking configurations: o4-mini uses the default \textit{medium} thinking effort with non-thinking prompts (Figure~\ref{fig:prompt_generation_full_text} and Figure~\ref{fig:prompt_generation_meta_info}), Gemini 2.5 Pro is allocated a budget of 512 tokens with non-thinking prompts (Figure~\ref{fig:prompt_generation_full_text} and Figure~\ref{fig:prompt_generation_meta_info}), and the three open-source models were prompted with the thinking prompt in Figure~\ref{fig:prompt_generation_reasoning} which allows models to output visible reasoning steps before the answer.